 2 | Entertaining

-Not only are Around the World Stories educational, but they’re also entertaining.
+Not only are the tales educational, but they’re also entertaining.
 Learning from boring material is never easy, but these delightful stories are entertaining as well.

 So even if your child says they hate geography, I can’t imagine they would hate these listening to these enchanting tales.
 They are stories of children and their exciting adventures.
 What’s not to love?